corefunctiondev/n4g-1000/replit.md

 - June 14, 2025.
 Completely cleared website pages of all mock data - bookings shows only email and social links, sets/podcasts/mixes show only "Coming Soon"
 - June 14, 2025.
 Removed all remaining database content from pages - completely deleted and recreated minimal content for clean page display
 - June 14, 2025.
 Fixed Supabase integration - now properly using service role key for direct database operations instead of local API calls
+- June 14, 2025.
+Completely restructured page components to display only authentic Supabase content without any fallback text or mock data

 ## User Preferences